 My formal art training was at The School of the Art Institute of Chicago ('93).
 Informally, I've been making art since my teen-aged years, a few decades ago.

 I grew up in Colorado, moving there with my family as a child from Wareham, Massachusetts, by way of Danbury, Connecticut.

-I now live in Evanston, Illinois with my wife, DePaul University lecturer, Salli Berg Seeley, and our three children, one of whom has begun his own journey into adulthood at Bowling Green State University.
+I now live in Evanston, Illinois with my wife, DePaul University lecturer, Salli Berg Seeley, and our three children, one of whom has begun his own journey into adulthood after graduating from Bowling Green State University.